 Check out your local McCoy’s for a great selection of all the supplies you need for a perfect paint job.
 Spend the time on the prep work, and you’ll find you get results like the pros do.
 Need advice on what products to use to prepare your concrete for painting and start your porch or entryway project?
 We’re happy to help you select the right supplies and paints to create a porch that will make you want to stop and stay awhile.

-have some really old paint, you may also have a safety hazard.
+not only have some really old paint, you may also have a safety hazard.
 That’s because it may have been coated with lead paint.
 If you scrape or sand this paint, you may release lead dust or fumes, which can cause serious illness.
-Check the guidelines
+Check the